 Cold emailing journalists is not a very easy thing to master but with the right amount of knowledge it can be done.
-One thing is for sure, journalists are always looking for stories that are worth writing about and for them sometimes it is a very strenuous exercise especially when everyone who is emailing them just want coverage for no good reason.
+One thing is for sure – journalists are always looking for stories that are worth writing about.
+This can be a very strenuous exercise especially when everyone who is emailing them just wants coverage for no good reason.
 Using this guide, startups can improve on how they cold email journalists and be sure to get that desired reply from reporters who you pitch your business to.

 First things first: 10 Tips for Mastering How to Cold Email journalists correctly

 Journalists are not investors.
 They are not looking for product pitches and the most amazing ideas in the world.
 They are looking for stories to write home about.
 Approaching your email from this point of view gives you an edge over everyone else who is just pitching and marketing.
 Make your pitch to journalists a newsworthy story.
 This involves beginning with what unique problem your product solves and putting some interesting numbers in there to prove it.

 What amount of research have you done and what is your background?
 Don’t mention going to MIT and starting this cool idea in your garage – that stuff is boring.
 In fact, almost every startup today starts in the garage.
 It has become too mainstream to even mention that fact, so have an interesting story about yourself and what you were doing when you realized you could change the world with your idea which led to a business.

 The story the journalist is interested in is what problem your product solves, what numbers you have to back up that, how your product fits into the macro view of the whole industry, what your story is, how you stumbled upon your business idea and how you developed your product.
 These are the first things you should have – in very brief statements, in order to get that call or email back.